 Selecting elements in reference to other elements

-You can select elements based on it's position in relation to some other element.
+You can select elements based on it's position in relation to some other element (otherwise known as the "anchor").
 For example, you can refer to elements in certain sections like:

 click on button "Delete" below "Actions"